-Neuropsychology is a specialized sub-field of clinical psychology that seeks to better understand how the brain impacts thinking, learning, mood and behavior.
-The neuropsychological evaluation objectively and scientifically allows us to determine an individual's cognitive strengths and weaknesses.
-Through analysis of psychological, educational and neurobehavioral patterns, the Neuropsychologist can make recommendations for care and treatment planning.
-This gives parents, health care or legal professionals, educational specialists and school districts the tools needed to optimize success.
+Neuropsychology is a specialized sub-field of clinical psychology that seeks to better understand how the brain impacts thinking, learning, mood, and behavior.
+The neuropsychological evaluation objectively and scientifically allows a neuropsychologist to determine an individual's cognitive strengths and weaknesses.
+Through analysis of psychological, educational, and neurobehavioral patterns, the neuropsychologist can make recommendations for care and treatment planning.
+This gives parents, health care or legal professionals, educational specialists, and school districts the tools needed to optimize success.
 Neuropsychology integrates neurology and psychology into one field.

 WHY CHOOSE A BOARD-CERTIFIED NEUROPSYCHOLOGIST?

-It is important to seek out a Board Certified Neuropsychologist; this individual has obtained their doctorate, undergone supplemental training including a two-year postdoctoral fellowship, and passed the rigorous board certification procedure.
+It is important to seek out a Board Certified Neuropsychologist, since this individual has obtained their doctorate, undergone supplemental training, including a two-year postdoctoral fellowship, and passed the rigorous board certification procedure.
 Board certification includes (1) credential verification and review, (2) a written examination, (3) submission of prior work samples and (4) a multi-component oral examination.
 The board certification procedure is overseen by the American Board of Professional Psychology (ABPP).
-To ensure the Neuropsychologist you have chosen has the appropriate level of expertise and meets the highest standards of the profession, look for the letters "ABPP-CN" after a Neuropsychologist's name.
-Both NPANJ doctors are board-certified.
+To ensure the Neuropsychologist you have chosen has the appropriate level of expertise and meets the highest standards of the profession, be sure to look for the letters "ABPP-CN" after a neuropsychologist's name.
+Dr. Morgan is board-certified.

 OUR APPROACH TO THE NEUROPSYCHOLOGICAL EVALUATION